grnet/gnt-networking/docs/index.rst

  ktutil -v add -V 1 -e aes256-cts -p SYNNEFO.NSUPDATE

-``dnsutils`` debian packages includes ``nsupdate`` client while ``kstart`` and ``heimdal-clients`` packages are required in case kerberos authentication is desired.
+``kstart`` and ``heimdal-clients`` packages are required in case kerberos authentication is desired.

-Since we add/remove entries during ifup/ifdown
+In general this hook relies on the exported enviroment and according to the opcode it updates the external DNS server.

-scripts, we use this only during instance remove/shutdown/rename.
-It does not rely on exported environment but it queries first the DNS server to obtain current entries and then it invokes the necessary commands to remove them (and the relevant reverse ones too).
+Upon instance modification it first queries the DNS server to obtain current entries, then removes them (along with their reverse ones) and then re-adds any entries needed.
+This is done, because currently the environment exported by Ganeti includes the whole instance's state and does not explicitly mention the changes made.

 .. _setups: